A Crown of Feathers and Other Stories

 A Crown of Feathers and Other Stories is a 1973 book of short stories written by Isaac Bashevis Singer.
 It shared the 1974 National Book Award for Fiction with Gravity's Rainbow by Thomas Pynchon.
-The twenty-four (24) stories in this collection were translated from Yiddish (Singer's language of choice for writing) by Singer, Laurie Colwin, and others.
+The twenty-four stories in this collection were translated from Yiddish by Singer, Laurie Colwin, and others.

 Contents

 The stories appear in the following sequence: